Starcounter

 Additional Resources

-To find more information about creating HTML View definitions, take a look at the article linked above and the People app which fully adheres to these guidelines.
+To find more information about creating HTML View definitions, take a look at and the which fully adheres to these guidelines.